Aya-Sugiyama/longcovid-epiperiods-japan-2020-2024/README.md

 ## Data Availability

-All aggregated datasets and analysis scripts are original outputs from this study and are openly available at [DOI].
+All aggregated datasets and analysis scripts are original outputs from this study and are openly available at [10.5281/zenodo.17375258].
 Individual-level data cannot be shared, as participants did not consent to external release and the IRB-approved protocol prohibits it.

 **For inquiries, please contact:**